-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the elementary office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at Hughes Springs Elementary, 809 Russell Street, Hughes Springs, TX 75656.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in Hughes Springs I.S.D. administration office, and an unofficial electronic copy is available at www.hsisd.net.
+The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.hsisd.net.